fehmi/simply.js/docs/getting-started.md

 ## Add it to your app

-You can add simply.js to your app via `<script>` tag to start using it.
-Just be sure to add it right before the closing `</body>` tag.
+You can integrate Simply.js into your application by adding a `<script>` tag.
+Ensure it is placed just before the closing `</body>` tag.

 ```html
 <script src="https://simply.js.org/simply.min.js"></script>